umarbrowser/vagrantTvb/README.md

-# vagrantTvb
+## vagrantTvb

-Simple vagrantfile script for virtual brain under INCF, GSoC 2018 prove
+Simple vagrantfile script and bash script for virtual brain under INCF, for GSoC 2018 prove

-#vagrantfile
+## vagrantfile

-contain debian jessie
+contain debian jessie on virtualbox

-# tvbsetup
+### tvbsetup

-Install curl using apt-get
+1.Install curl using apt-get
-Download miniconda.sh using curl on /tmp directory Install tvb-framework using conda
+2.Download miniconda.sh using curl on /tmp directory 3.Install the downloaded miniconda using bash 4.Install tvb-framework using conda install